Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Deciding how much insurance is needed

-While it is not possible to ascertain how much insurance you need right down to the penny, there are ways to come up with a good estimate.
-A rule of thumb is to have coverage that is at least 10 x your annual income.
+While it is impossible to ascertain how much insurance you need right down to the penny, there are ways to come up with a reasonable estimate.
+A rule of thumb is to have coverage at least 10 times your annual income.

 The “10 times earnings” rule is not the only way to determine life insurance needs.
 Another way is to use the DIME formula.
 It makes sure your life insurance covers four important areas:

-- Debt: Refers to the amount of debt you and your partner have, like student loan, credit card loan, or other loans.
+- Debt: Refers to the amount of debt you and your partner have, like student loans, credit card loans, or other loans.

 - Income: The time period for which your family will need financial support.
 Multiply the annual income with this number